MarioBossReal/godot-pck-reader/readme.md

 ---

+## Installation

+Copy the pck-reader directory to your project's directory.
+For GDScript users, delete "PckReader.cs".
+For CSharp users, delete the "gdscript" subdirectory.

+---

 ## Use Case

 The primary use case for this tool is for validating the directory structure of a PCK before mounting it to your running game.